US 8, 200th Street, WIS 35 to US 53, Deer Lake-Poskin in Polk and Barron counties.

 Turtle Lake/Almena Segment

-The Turtle Lake/Almena Segment stretches from 15th St. to Hay River (east of Almena), in Polk and Barron counties.
+The Turtle Lake/Almena Segment stretches from 15th Street to Hay River (east of Almena) in Polk and Barron counties.
 It is a combination of the Tier I segment 5 and a portion of segment 6.

-The Tier I study did not select a preferred alignment for the western portion of this segment between 15th St. and 4th St. The Tier II study will build upon the evaluation and selection of a preferred alignment for this area as well as completing further evaluation on that preferred alignment to determine the type of facility, access location and type, and official mapping of the future right of way.
+The Tier I study did not select a preferred alignment for the western portion of this segment between 15th Street and Fourth Street.
+The Tier II study will build upon the evaluation and selection of a preferred alignment for this area as well as completing further evaluation on that preferred alignment to determine the type of facility, access location and type and official mapping of the future right of way.

 The Poskin/Barron Segment extends from Hay River (west of Poskin) to US 53, in Barron County.
 This segment is a combination of a portion of Tier I segment 6 and all of segment 7.